 Mark Cooper – Foundation Governor

-He is particularly interested in supporting areas that involve young people, so he is on the ‘Fownhope Field and Recreation Association’ committee, and for the last three years has launched and run ‘Mark’s Adventure Club’, a group aimed at 9-14 year olds that meet monthly and have good old fashioned outdoor fun, be it overnight camping in the woods, filleting fish or building 15 foot high catapults.
+He is particularly interested in supporting areas that involve young people and for the last six years has launched and run ‘Mark’s Adventure Club’, a group aimed at 9-14 year olds that meet monthly and have good old fashioned outdoor fun, be it overnight camping in the woods, filleting fish or building 15 foot high catapults.

-When Mark was asked to become a school governor, he was more than delighted to say yes, especially as he has a young daughter that he hopes will go to the school in a year or so.
-As Mark has outdoor bushcraft experience, he is planning to be involved with the St Mary’s Forestry school.’
+When Mark was asked to become a school governor, he was more than delighted to say yes, especially as he has a daughter that attends St Mary’s.
+As Mark has outdoor bushcraft experience, in the future he would like to explore the possibility of expanding the St Mary’s Forestry school.’

 Amanda Gunn – Foundation Governor